Concerned About Your Mental Health? Try Online Therapy

 What Would A Mental Health Therapist Do?

-Mental health therapy usually happens in sessions.
+Therapy usually happens in sessions.
 Typically, you'll work with your therapist for a half hour or an hour.
-The exact form of treatment determines what exactly will happen during the sessions.
+The exact form of treatment and type of therapy (such as cognitive behavioral or non directive therapy) determines what exactly will happen during the sessions.
 Some techniques focus more on discussing problems and finding solutions, with your therapist leading the way.
 Non-directive therapy puts you in the driver's seat, but your therapist will still help you.

 Therapists may also use specific science-backed techniques suited to help with your mental health condition.
 For example, if you have a phobia, they may use a desensitization technique to expose you to the object of your fear a little at a time.
 If you want to change your behavior, they may help you using cognitive behavioral therapy to identify, challenge, and change the unhelpful thoughts behind those unwanted behaviors.
 You always have the right to request and receive information about your therapist and the treatments they'll be using.

 What Would I Have To Do?

 It's crucial to understand that therapy isn't something that a therapist does to you.
 You need to be a willing and cooperative partner in the therapeutic process.
 It's always okay to question what's happening in therapy.
 Having moments of resistance is fine.
 However, you do need to do your part if you expect to see results.
 Here are some things you can do to improve your outcome:

 - Show up to therapy on time and avoid skipping sessions

 - Keep a journal of feelings, symptoms, and thoughts that are troubling you

 - Focus on problem-solving